291 Daehak-ro, Yuseong-gu, Daejeon 34141 South Korea

 OFFICE #202 Basic Science Building (E6-6)

 Google Scholar https://scholar.google.co.kr/citations?user=rZBhJdEAAAAJ&hl

 Myungeun Seo received his B.S.
 (2002), M.S.
 (2004), and Ph.D.
 (2008) in Chemistry from the Department of Chemistry at KAIST, Korea.
 During his Ph.D. research he explored self-assembly of benzamide-containing molecules under the supervision of Prof. Sang Youl Kim.
 He also participated in international collaborations by visiting Prof. Masa-aki Kakimoto’s group at Tokyo Institute of Technology, Japan and Prof. Craig J. Hawker’s group at University of California, Santa Barbara, USA.
 After receiving Ph.D., he spent one year as a postdoctoral fellow in the same group and then moved to Prof. Marc A. Hillmyer’s group at the University of Minnesota in 2009 where he worked on nanoporous polymers derived from block polymer precursors.
-He started his own career in 2013 as an assistant professor in the graduate school of nanoscience and technology at KAIST, and now an associate professor in the graduate school of nanoscience and technology and department of chemistry.
+He started his own career in 2013 as an assistant professor in the graduate school of nanoscience and technology at KAIST, and now an associate professor in the department of chemistry.